appbaseio/Docs/content/docs/data/model.md

 Elasticsearch supports creation of [multi fields](https://www.elastic.co/guide/en/elasticsearch/reference/current/multi-fields.html) for both of these scenarios.

-Appbase.io takes an opinionated approach to handle both search and aggregations scenarios in a universal manner.
+ReactiveSearch takes an opinionated approach to power search and aggregations in a universal manner.

-When setting the use-case as `Search` within appbase.io's [Schema UI](/docs/search/relevancy/#schema), a field will have the following multi-fields added.
+When setting the use-case as `Search` within ReactiveSearch dashboard's [Schema UI](/docs/search/relevancy/#schema), a field will have the following multi-fields added.
 This covers all the search scenarios, from handling autosuggestions, partial search, a language specific search to a synonyms driven search.

 | <p style="margin: 0px;" class="table-header-text">Field</p> | <p style="margin: 0px;" class="table-header-text">Description</p> | <p style="margin: 0px;" class="table-header-text">When To Use</p> |
 |-------|-------------|-------------|